sandsoftime11/Sandeep-Mukhopadhyay/README.md

 ![](/images/fairness in AI.jpg)

-- An [article](https://medium.com/@sandeepmukhopadhyay92/algorithm-fairness-acf31892a05d) where I talk about the emerging area of study pertaining to Algorithm Fairness.
+- An article where I talk about the emerging area of study pertaining to Algorithm Fairness.
 This area of study investigates real world discrimination that may occur as a result of AI implementation!
+- You can find the article [here](https://medium.com/@sandeepmukhopadhyay92/algorithm-fairness-acf31892a05d).

 # Awards